BaiyangZhang/oldBlog/_posts/2023-04-10-Electrodynamics-in-Terms-of-Forms.md

 1. differential forms are what we integrate on a manifold, the dimension of the form must be the same as the dimension of the manifold on which it is integrated.
 For example, a form which we integrate on $\mathbb{R}^{3}$ is a 3-form.
 2. Forms also are maps that turns vectors into numbers.
 We can count the rank of a form by counting how may vectors it acts on.
 For example, if a form maps $V\otimes V$ to real numbers, then it must be a 2-form.

 In our case, it is easiest to adopt the first method.
-Given a test charge of charge $q$, if it moves along a curve $C$ in electric field $E$, the work done to the charge is given by
+For example, given a test charge of charge $q$, if it moves along a curve $C$ in electric field $E$, the work done to the charge is given by
 $$
 W = q \int_{C} E,
 $$